 The coronavirus, COVID-19, was first identified as a new, highly contagious virus in December 2019.
-The World Health Organisation declared a global pandemic in March 2020 and as at 30 June 2020, COVID-19 remains prevalent throughout the world, including Australia.
+The World Health Organisation declared a global pandemic in March 2020 and as at the date of this report, COVID-19 remains prevalent throughout the world, including Australia.
 COVID-19 has caused unprecedented disruption to populations, businesses and general economic activity.
 As the situation evolves, it continues to have significant impacts on investment funds and their trustees and managers, both directly and indirectly.

-As this situation is continuing, the Investment Manager has been monitoring both the valuation of the Fund's assets and the Fund's liquidity and is in close contact with service providers in assessing the ongoing operations, liquidity and the basis of the values and estimates reported.
+As this situation is continuing, the Investment Manager has been monitoring both the valuation of the Fund's assets and the Fund's liquidity and during the reporting period was in close contact with service providers in assessing the ongoing operations, liquidity, and basis of the values and estimates reported.
 In these circumstances, there is uncertainty around valuations.
-The Investment Manager will continue to closely monitor market situations to ensure that valuations remain appropriate.
-The Investment Manager will provide resources and updates where necessary to provide informed guidance for clients during this continuing environment.